KirinDave/mooish-template/README.md

 ===============
 A template for building JS libraries structured like [Mootools][1], works great for building code on top of Mootools (plugins/classes/extensions etc).
+I use this to store and maintain all of my reusable JS that I use in my various projects.
+It is essentially a directory of code with each component in its own file, a file defining dependencies, a builder ruby script and two test frameworks.
+Included is some sample code w/ tests.
+It maintains pointers in various places to other JS library directories (with their own scripts.json file) so that it can include all the dependencies at build time.
+Read the "Initial Setup" section for help on this.

 The most important part of this organization scheme is that all of your js code lives in one place, is tested in one place and is pushed/pulled from one place.